watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 -keyout ca.key -out ca.crt
 ```

-You will be prompted for a password.
-Do not lose this password, because you will have to type the
+You will be prompted for a password. **Do not lose this password**, because you will have to type the
 passphrase each time you want to use this CA to sign certificates for others.
 You will also be asked to fill in
 the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files: `ca.key` and `ca.crt`.
 The file `ca.key` contains the CA’s private key, while `ca.crt`
 contains the public-key certificate.